This is a review about the best lightweight hiking boots of 2023.

 - Scarpa Zodiac Plus GTX

-- SCARPA Men’s Kailash
+- Scarpa Men’s Kailash

-- Salewa Mountain Trainer
+- Salewa Mountain Trainer Lite

 - Merrell Men’s Moab 2

-Best Lightweight Hiking Boot – Overall
+Best Hiking Boot – Overall

 Salomon X Ultra 4 Mid GTX